ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 # Conclusion
 Congratulations, you have built your very first Vue application with TypeScript!
+The end result can be found in my [GitHub repository](https://github.com/ordina-jworks/vue-typescript-wordvue){:target="_blank" rel="noopener noreferrer"}  so you can see the working version.
 You now know how to write a basic component with the use of decorators, create a component structure and fill it with data coming from an API.
 After that you can also deploy it onto a server.
 A next step would be to add routing, add a store or an i18n library.